Cambodian Civil War: Chenla II

 During the night of 21 January 1971, a force of 100 PAVN/Viet Cong commandos attacked Pochentong airfield, the main base of the Khmer Air Force.
-In this one action, the raiders destroyed almost the entire inventory of government aircraft, including all of its fighter planes.
-This may have been a blessing in disguise, however, since the air force was largely composed of old (even obsolete) Soviet aircraft.
+With this one action, the raiders destroyed almost the entire inventory of government aircraft, including all of its fighter planes.
+This may have been a blessing in disguise, however, as the air force was largely composed of old (even obsolete) Soviet aircraft.
 The Americans soon replaced the airplanes with more advanced models.
 The attack did, however, stall a proposed FANK offensive.
 Two weeks later, Lon Nol had a stroke and was evacuated to Hawaii for treatment.
-It had been a mild stroke, however, and the general recovered quickly, returning to Cambodia after only two months.
+It was a mild stroke, however, and the general recovered quickly, returning to Cambodia after only two months.

 It was not until 20 August that FANK launched Operation Chenla II, its first offensive of the year.
 The objective of the campaign was to clear Route 6 of enemy forces and thereby reopen communications with Kompong Thom, the Republic's second largest city, which had been isolated from the capital for more than a year.
 The operation was initially successful, and the city was relieved.
 The PAVN and Khmer Rouge counterattacked in November and December, annihilating government forces in the process.
 There was never an accurate count of the losses, but the estimate was "on the order of ten battalions of personnel and equipment lost plus the equipment of an additional ten battalions."
 The strategic result of the failure of Chenla II was that the offensive initiative passed completely into the hands of PAVN and the Khmer Rouge.